M17-Project/M17_Implementations/README.md

 - `m17-decoder-sym` decodes a stream of floats at `stdin`, one sample per symbol.
 After a valid syncword is detected, decoding process starts.
 The program expects a stream of synchronized symbols at the input.
 See the `/grc/symbol_recovery.grc` file for details.
+- `m17-packet-encode` is a handy tool for generating baseband (or a symbol stream, if needed) for M17 packets.
+The program expects a limited stream of raw data at the stdin.
+The number of bytes is set with the `-n` parameter, range 1 to 798.

 ### Testing
 Both the encoder and the decoder can be tested simultaneously.
 The test setup should look as follows:<br>